rafamrslima/100days-codeup/log.md

 Today I finished the tic tac toe game in Golang and included a readme.md with the instructions on how to run and play the game.
 In the next days I will focus on solidity development and the ethereum environment.

 ### Day 70/100
 Today I returned the focus to Ethereum ecosystem and Solidity.
 I had a look in the theory of Oracles and IPFS and learned the basic usage of each.
-Oracles like Chainlink for example works like a bridge to connect smart contracts to offchain data, while IPFS is a descentralized storage for web3.
+Oracles like Chainlink for example works like a bridge to connect smart contracts to off-chain data, while IPFS is a decentralised storage for web3.